akshayaamukundan/tipr-second-assignment/README.md

 All the tasks have been performed and corresponding results and inferences are listed in the repor.
 The output plots obtained for the first 2 parts are provided in the file outputplots.
 Codes are attached in src file.
+MPLkeras1 is the file used to implement MLNN using keras library. otherfilescv is the .py file used to perform task 3 with dataset mlpforcsv